-Part of the group parish falls within the Wye valley AONB which is a nationally important landscape.
-Herefordshire Council has identified the character of landscapes within its area of which a number fall within the group parish and have been defined in this NDP.
-These matters are covered in Policy WG14 which differentiates between the importance of these landscape areas (NPPF para 171).
-Enhancements are sought through the policy where appropriate with development proposals.
+Herefordshire Council has identified the character of landscapes within the plan area of which a number fall within the group parish and have been defined in this NDP (paras 2.10 and 6.2).
+This matter is covered in Policy DW6 which will enable the differences between the landscape areas to be appreciated (NPPF para 171).
+Enhancements are sought through the introductory part of the policy, where appropriate, within development proposals.
 Landscape features that contribute towards the local green infrastructure network are to be protected.

-Policy WG15 covers biodiversity, including reference to HC's ecological network (NPPF para 171).
-It cross refers to HCS policy LD2 which sets out the hierarchy of these sites (NPPF para 171).
-The River Wye that flows through the group parish is a Special area of Conservation as well as a SSSI.
-In view of the reference to LD2, the thrust of this policy is enhancement.
+Policy DW6 also covers biodiversity, including reference to HC's ecological network (NPPF para 171).
+It is considered consistent with HCS policy LD2 which sets out the hierarchy of these sites (NPPF para 171).
+In this respect the NDP does not cover the protection of biodiversity sites that fall within the hierarchy distinguished within the NPPF.

-The area proposed for development falls with agricultural land grades 2 and 3 (NPPF footnote No 53).
+The areas proposed for development fall with agricultural land grades 2 and 3 (NPPF footnote No 53).